 Higher levels of international investment mean that Canadian air carriers now have access to a larger pool of capital money and can be more competitive.

 These provisions have been in force since June 2018.

 Air carrier joint ventures

-The Transportation Modernization Act outlines a process for air carriers to seek the Minister of Transport’s authorization for joint ventures.
+The Transportation Modernization Act also outlines a new voluntary process for air carriers to seek the Minister of Transport’s authorization of air carrier joint venture applications.

 Joint ventures are becoming more common in global air transportation.
 They allow 2 or more air carriers to work together on specific routes.
 Joint ventures can open up new routes and markets for Canadian travellers, without the need to book tickets on different carriers.

-This voluntary process allows the Minister to consider the impacts of competition (as assessed by the Commissioner of Competition) and the public interest when authorizing joint ventures.
-Regulations created under the act also allow Transport Canada to recover costs from air carriers for reviewing these arrangements.
+This voluntary process allows the Minister of Transport to consider the impacts of competition (as assessed by the Commissioner of Competition) as well as the public interest of joint venture applications.
+Regulations created under the Transportation Modernization Act also allow Transport Canada to recover part of the costs from air carriers for reviewing these arrangements.